Chapter 1 : Glass Memories

 “Albus, the price they paid!
 If we could go back and change it all–” She met his eyes.
 The words died on her lips.

 “We would not succeed, even if we were to try again and again.”

 It may not have been the rebuke she had half-expected, but it hurt all the same, perhaps more so.
 Futility was a terrible thing.
-All the magic in the world could not save Lily and James Potter from their terrible fate.
 She shook her head, hiding her face behind a quavering hand.